Last updated: 2024-11-10 Sun 12:39

 $ ./bob use stable

 Nvim is now installed.
-Check version installed:
+Check the release installed:

 $ nvim -V1 -v

-NVIM v0.10.0-dev-2947+ge1ca7a7bf
+NVIM v0.9.5-dev-2947+ge1ca7a7bf

 Build type: RelWithDebInfo